Anthares101/the3musketeers-k8s-lab-hyperv/README.md

    vagrant plugin install vagrant-reload
    ```

+## Choosing Kubernetes version

+You can tweak what Kubernetes version is gonna be installed by changing the variable `kubernetes_version` in the file `ansible/group_vars/all.yaml`.

 ## Deploy

 Vagrant is gonna start three Ubuntu machines alongside a NAT switch called T3MSwitch with the